 2. Identify and categorize scrap metal

-You don’t want to drive to the scrap yard and sell them a whole bunch of mixed-up scrap metal.
-Most scrap yards won’t pay you good money even if you have some copper or platinum mixed up in there.
+You don’t want to drive to the scrapyard and sell them a whole bunch of mixed-up scrap metal.
+Most scrapyards won’t pay you good money even if you have some copper or platinum mixed in with the other scraps.

 Use a magnet so you can easily identify ferrous from nonferrous metals.
-From there, identify your scrap metal and separate them according.
+From there, identify your scrap metals and separate them accordingly.
 One group for copper, another for aluminum cans, and a separate group for stainless steel scrap.
-The scrap yard operator is likely to give you a good price because you minimize the work for them.
+The scrapyard operator is likely to give you a good price because you minimize the work for them.

 3. Take out the non-metal parts